Cloud monitoring guide: Observability

 Summarize the plan to ensure it communicates and informs all relevant consumers, stakeholders, and management levels.

-Production stages: The monitoring solution should be ready for value when the service goes live, so planning can include lab or pre-production configuration (that is, in another subscription dedicated to supporting this) to experiment with and test your assumptions.
+Production stages: The monitoring solution should be ready for value when the service goes live, so planning can include lab or preproduction configuration (that is, in another subscription dedicated to supporting this) for experimenting and testing your assumptions.
 In the cloud, a production tenant is usually safe based on the overall governance.

-Strategy: Plans can also map back to Monitoring and IT strategy so that the monitoring objectives trace back to the mission or business.
-It's dependent on if the workload is native cloud
+Strategy: Plans can also map back to monitoring and IT strategy so that the monitoring objectives trace back to the mission or business.
+It depends on whether the workload is cloud-native.

 Solution: For the monitoring solution, identify the consumers, stakeholders, suppliers, partners, access, and instrumentation.
 Also monitoring aspects, focus, response, and reports and dashboards (availability, security, user experience, and so on).